 Cub Scouts wear the official Cub Scout navy blue web belt with metal buckle.
 Cub Scout adventure loops are worn only on the navy blue belt.
-Arrow of Light Scouts also have the option of wearing the official Scout web belt with the metal Scout buckle.
+Webelos Scouts also have the option of wearing the official Scout web belt with the metal Scout buckle.